jerilseb/jerilseb.github.io/apps/simple-snake/state.md

 ### Core Game Mechanics
 - **Snake Movement**: Controlled using W, A, S, D keys
 - **Food Generation**: Random placement of food items on the canvas
-- **Collision Detection**: Detects collisions with walls and the snake's own body
+- **Collision Detection**: Detects collisions with the snake's own body (snake passes through walls)
 - **Scoring System**: Score increases by 10 points when food is eaten
 - **Game Loop**: Implemented using setInterval for continuous updates
+- **Timer System**: 60-second countdown timer that ends the game when it expires
 ### User Interface
 - **Pre-game Player Name Input**: Allows players to enter their name before starting
 - **Game Canvas**: 400x400 pixel canvas with a 20x20 grid (each cell is 20x20 pixels)
 - **Score Display**: Shows current score during gameplay
+- **Timer Display**: Shows remaining time in seconds during gameplay
 - **Game Controls**: Instructions displayed for player reference
 - **Restart Button**: Allows players to restart the game after game over
+- **Restart Button**: Allows players to restart the game after game over

 ### Data Persistence
 - **Player Name Storage**: Stores player name in local storage
-- **Global Leaderboard System**: Maintains a list of top 10 scores with player names in Supabase database
+- **Global Leaderboard System**: Maintains a list of top 20 scores with player names in Supabase database
 - **Score Filtering**: Scores of 0 are not saved to the leaderboard
 - **Error Handling**: Displays appropriate error messages if Supabase operations fail